marcelglueck/BEpipeR/README.md

 ## Acknowledgements
 People/institutions we are indebted to:
 - Founders and staff of the [Biodiversity Exploratories](https://www.biodiversity-exploratories.de/en/): For the envisioning, setting up, and maintenance of the research platform.
-- [Executive department on German Copyright Law](https://uni-tuebingen.de/en/facilities/university-library/publishing-research/publishing/copyright-law/), Tübingen University: For assisting in finding a suitable license for this pipeline.
+- [Executive department on German copyright law](https://uni-tuebingen.de/en/facilities/university-library/publishing-research/publishing/copyright-law/), Tübingen University: For assisting in finding a suitable license for this pipeline.
-- [Open Access Publishing Fund](https://uni-tuebingen.de/en/facilities/university-library/publishing-research/publishing/open-access-publication-fund/), Tübingen University: For covering publication fees.
+- [Open access publishing fund](https://uni-tuebingen.de/en/facilities/university-library/publishing-research/publishing/open-access-publication-fund/), Tübingen University: For covering publication fees.